forksbait/whatsappdocs/pages/deep-linked-ads/criteo-mobile-tracking.md

 !!! tip "Enable postbacks"
     Postbacks will automatically be activated for the events listed above when you enable the integration.
 You can always [add additional postbacks](#adding-postbacks) or [edit postbacks](#editing-postbacks), as described below in the Advanced section.

+!!! warning "Updating Postbacks"
+	- Please do **NOT** reset Criteo Postbacks settings as it will override the previous postbacks.
+	- Make sure to replace old versions of the event postbacks with new ones gradually one by one.

 #### Sending unattributed events to Criteo

 It is possible to opt in to send all events occurring in your app to Criteo, not just events attributed to a Criteo campaign.
 Customers generally do this for the purposes of allowing Criteo insight into users who would be good candidates for retargeting based on their actions in the app.